 At this point, the commonwealth's fiscal and debt-market issues are well recognized in the marketplace and have been for a while, well before the recent media attention.
 If the efforts recently put in place to ameliorate the financial situation work, the commonwealth might not be as badly off as recent articles suggest.
 Should fiscal pressures ease, and economic conditions strengthen even slightly, valuations of Puerto Rico municipal debt could improve substantially.
 Still, there are many variables at work, so investors need to be careful and make sure to keep abreast of all the information needed to make an educated investment decision.

 A Note about Risk: The value of investments in debt securities will fluctuate in response to market movements.
 When interest rates rise, the prices of debt securities are likely to decline, and when interest rates fall, the prices of debt securities tend to rise.
 Lower-rated investments may be subject to greater price volatility than higher-rated investments.
 A portion of the income derived from a municipal bond may be subject to the alternative minimum tax.
 Any capital gains realized may be subject to taxation.
 Federal, state, and local taxes may apply.
 There is a risk that a bond issued as tax-exempt may be reclassified by the IRS as taxable, creating taxable rather than tax-exempt income.
 Bonds may also be subject to other types of risk, such as call, credit, liquidity, interest-rate, and general market risks.
+Investments in Puerto Rico and other territories, commonwealths, and possessions may be affected by local, state, and regional factors.
+These may include, for example, economic or political developments, erosion of the tax base, and the possibility of credit problems.
 No investing strategy can overcome all market volatility or guarantee future results.

 A general obligation bond typically refers to a bond issued by a state or local government that is payable from general funds of the issuer, although the precise source and priority of payment for general obligation bonds may vary considerably from issuer to issuer depending on applicable state or local law.
 Most general obligation bonds are said to entail the full faith and credit (and in many cases the taxing power) of the issuer, depending on applicable state or local law.
 General obligation bonds issued by local units of government often are payable from (and in some cases solely from) the issuer�s ad valorem taxes, while general obligation bonds issued by states often are payable from appropriations made by the state legislature.